ananyakul/ananyakul/README.md

 ### Hi there 👋

-I'm Ananya Kulshrestha, a rising junior at MIT majoring in Computer Science / AI (Feel free to reach out at ananya_k@mit.edu)
+I'm Ananya Kulshrestha, a junior at MIT majoring in Computer Science / AI (Feel free to reach out at ananya_k@mit.edu)

 ## Experiences:
+Research (Collaborative Learning and Autonomy Research Lab) September 2024 - Present

+• Developing and implementing learning algorithms for teaching robots complex features such as fragility and flexibility using multimodal feedback, including demonstrations, comparisons, and natural language inputs.

 Cloud Software Intern - Robotics Platform (NVIDIA Corporation) May 2024 - August 2024